celi-07/StoreEgg/README.md

 # StoreEgg

 Welcome to StoreEgg!
 This is an dummy application made with React Native.
-The app features the use of redux, persist, tanstack-query, and many more...
+The app features the use of redux, persist, tanstack-query, dark-light mode, modal popups and many more...

 ## Testing